 ~ Lev Vygotsky, 1962

 Cooperative learning is a powerful teaching strategy that’s more than just a passing fad.
 Research has shown that when implemented properly, students in cooperative learning classrooms outperform their peers in traditional classrooms.
 The key is knowing how to implement the strategies to foster interaction while making sure all students are held accountable.

 Getting the school year off to a great start is essential, and what you do the first week of school will make all the difference.
 In How to Launch a Super School Year, I shared my top secrets for launching your best school year ever!
-Download the free Webinar Handouts to learn more about the presentation, and then click HERE to sign up for a time to watch the replay!
+Download the free Webinar Handouts to learn more about the presentation, and then click HERE to watch the replay!

 Click the covers below to find each title on Amazon.com.